 Charleston dentists Dr. James Dickert and Dr. Agatha Lynn offer treatment options for replacing missing teeth, including dentures and partial dentures.

-A denture is a removable dental appliance and a replacement for missing teeth and surrounding tissue.
+Patients that suffer from tooth loss can successfully replace their teeth and surrounding tissue with a denture.
 They are made in a dental lab with impressions of your mouth to closely resemble your natural teeth and may even enhance your smile.
 Dentures are considered very durable appliances and will last many years but may have to be remade, repaired, or readjusted due to normal wear.

 They also require daily care and maintenance.
-They are not permanent meaning your artificial teeth are removed and put back in daily for care and maintenance.
+Since they are not permanent, you will need to remove the artificial teeth daily for care and maintenance and then put them back in.
 However, they are a quick and affordable way to replace missing teeth.

 Types of Dentures